Privacy and Security Center

 3.5 For account registration, we only require the following information from users:

-– A first and last name, which can be any name of the user’s choice and do not need to be accurate, as they can be pseudonyms or de-identified.
+- A first and last name, which can be any name of the user’s choice and does not need to be accurate, as they can be pseudonyms or de-identified.

 We do not require users to provide complete and accurate personal details beyond what is necessary for functionality and verification purposes.